Dobiasd/frugally-deep/README.md

 Introduction
 ------------

-Would you like to use your already-trained Keras models in C++?
-And do you want to avoid linking against a huge library like TensorFlow?
+Would you like to use/deploy your already-trained Keras models in C++?
+And would like to avoid linking your application against TensorFlow?
 Then frugally-deep is exactly for you.

 **frugally-deep**

-* **is a small header-only library.**
+* **is a small header-only library** written in modern and pure C++.
 * is very easy to integrate and use.
-* depends only on [FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus) - also a small header-only library
+* depends only on [FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus) - also a small header-only library.
 * supports inference (`model.predict`) not only for [sequential models](https://keras.io/getting-started/sequential-model-guide/) but also for computational graphs with a more complex topology, created with the [functional API](https://keras.io/getting-started/functional-api-guide/).
 * has a small memory footprint.
 * utterly ignores even the most powerful GPU in your system and uses only one CPU core. ;-)